Roslyn High School: 2010s

-Interactive learning

-In 2013, iPads replaced many textbooks, in part as a budgetary move.
-In 2019, Chromebooks replaced iPads as the school-issued device.

-All classrooms are equipped with interactive whiteboards, which are linked with the given classroom's computer.

 Renovations

 In the summer of 2017, the district embarked on a major renovation project at the high school, as part of a district-wide modernization initiative.
 This renovation included completely gutting and renovating the first floor hallways, demolishing, replacing, and expanding the library, constructing an additional gymnasium, installing air conditioning in the world language and math/2nd floor science hallways, reconfiguring the front circle and constructing an entrance plaza (including an awning and vegetation) and security vestibule, expanding and resurfacing the faculty and student parking lots by relocating the district's bus garage to an area adjacent to one of the elementary schools, and creating a student lounge next to the school store.
 Further renovations were completed during the summer of 2018.
 Additionally, the center of the front circle would remain the home for one of the marble horse tamer statues from the Mackay estate, which was restored and re-dedicated on October 10, 2019.